 People with Williams syndrome typically have difficulty with visual-spatial tasks such as drawing and assembling puzzles, but they tend to do well on tasks that involve spoken language, music, and learning by repetition (rote memorization).
 Affected individuals have outgoing, engaging personalities and tend to take an extreme interest in other people.
 Attention deficit disorder (ADD), problems with anxiety, and phobias are common among people with this disorder.

-Young children with Williams syndrome have distinctive facial features including a broad forehead, a short nose with a broad tip, full cheeks, and a wide mouth with full lips.
+Young children with Williams syndrome have distinctive facial features including a broad forehead, puffiness around the eyes, a flat bridge of the nose, full cheeks, and a small chin.
 Many affected people have dental problems such as teeth that are small, widely spaced, crooked, or missing.
-In older children and adults, the face appears longer and more gaunt.
+Older children and adults typically have a longer face with a wide mouth and full lips.

 A form of cardiovascular disease called supravalvular aortic stenosis (SVAS) occurs frequently in people with Williams syndrome.
 Supravalvular aortic stenosis is a narrowing of the large blood vessel that carries blood from the heart to the rest of the body (the aorta).
 If this condition is not treated, the aortic narrowing can lead to shortness of breath, chest pain, and heart failure.
-Other problems with the heart and blood vessels, including high blood pressure (hypertension), have also been reported in people with Williams syndrome.
+Narrowing of other vessels, including the artery from the heart to the lungs (pulmonary stenosis) and the arteries that supply blood to the heart (coronary artery stenosis) can also occur.
+Other problems with the heart and blood vessels, including high blood pressure (hypertension) and stiff blood vessels, have also been reported in people with Williams syndrome.
+Individuals with Williams syndrome have an increased risk of complications with the use of anesthesia.

 Additional signs and symptoms of Williams syndrome include abnormalities of connective tissue (tissue that supports the body's joints and organs) such as joint problems and soft, loose skin.
 Affected people may also have increased calcium levels in the blood (hypercalcemia) in infancy, developmental delays, problems with coordination, and short stature.
-Medical problems involving the eyes and vision, the digestive tract, and the urinary system are also possible.
+Medical problems involving vision or hearing, including sensitivity to sound (hyperacusis), are frequently associated with Williams syndrome.
+In addition, problems with the digestive tract and the urinary system are also possible.
+Obesity or diabetes can develop in adulthood.

-Williams syndrome is caused by the deletion of genetic material from a specific region of chromosome 7.
-The deleted region includes 26 to 28 genes, and researchers believe that a loss of several of these genes probably contributes to the characteristic features of this disorder.
+Williams syndrome is caused by the loss (deletion) of genetic material from a specific region of chromosome 7.
+The deleted region includes 25 to 27 genes, and researchers believe that a loss of several of these genes contributes to the characteristic features of this disorder.

-Most cases of Williams syndrome are not inherited but occur as random events during the formation of reproductive cells (eggs or sperm) in a parent of an affected individual.
+Most cases of Williams syndrome are not inherited.
+The chromosomal alteration usually occurs as a random event during the formation of reproductive cells (eggs or sperm) in a parent of an affected individual.
 These cases occur in people with no history of the disorder in their family.
+However, the risk of having a child with Williams syndrome is increased if a parent, who is unaffected, has a chromosomal change called an inversion in the region of chromosome 7 associated with Williams syndrome.

 Williams syndrome is considered an autosomal dominant condition because one copy of the altered chromosome 7 in each cell is sufficient to cause the disorder.
 In a small percentage of cases, people with Williams syndrome inherit the chromosomal deletion from a parent with the condition.